unravelin/code-test-js/README.md

 # Ravelin Front-End Code Test
-Build a small app to search for restaurants in London using the Foursquare API.
+Build a simple interface to search for restaurants in London using the Foursquare API.

 ## User Story
 A user visits a website with three text fields: